Welcome to Percussion Instruments

 Holiday Programme: Practical Training on Tuning of the Instrument & Technical Knowledge of playing other Percussion Instruments like, Ghatam, Khanjira & Morching.
 To have WORK SHOP session from invited artists.

 T.A.S.
-MANI a well known International Mridangist of our country.
-He is the first person to start Karnataka College of Percussion in 1964.
-He has accompanied with all stalwarts of our country and has an experience of 60 years as a Performer and Teacher.
+MANI a well known International Mridangist of our country was our Percussion ADVISOR.
+He was the first person to start Karnataka College of Percussion in 1964.
+He has accompanied with all stalwarts of our country and has had an experience of 60 years as a Performer and Teacher.
 To his credit he has several awards.
 To name a few Sir Henry Wilson Award ,Gana Kala Bhushana, Karnataka Kalashree , Life Time Achievement award Madras Music Academy.
 He has also travelled all over world several times.

 Sri.
 TN Ramesh, Mridangam Faculty in Kensri School, a senior student of Sri TAS Mani, B.Sc graduate from Bangalore University, has won Mridangam endowment prize of Late Sri.
 T.H.Puttachar in 1971.
 FIRST RANK in Vidwath in 1974.
 Accompanied on Mridangam and Ghatam, with eminent musicians like, RA Ramamani, Balamurali Krishna, Veena Doreswamy Iyengar, TV Shankarnarayanan, Sikkil Sisters, DK Pattammal, Bellary Brothers, V.Ramachandran, Bombay Sisters, Maharajapuram Santhanam, TR.Subramanyam, TN Sheshagopalan, N.Ramani, S.Ramanathan, Rajkumar Bharathi, Mandolin U Srinivas, Kadri Gopalnath, Madurai Somasundaram, and many more.
-Expertise in Ghatam, Dholak, Dhol, Konnakkol etc., “A” GRADE IN GHATM AND ‘B High” in Mridangam In All India Radio.
+Expertise in Ghatam, Dholak, Dhol, Konnakkol etc., “A” GRADE in MRIDANGAM AND GHATAM.
 Programmes given over All India Radio National Programmes, Sangeeth Sammelan, and over Bangalore Doordarshan.
 Travelled abroad with Mani Sir several times.
 Other Special Occasions: Accompanied with Famous foreign musicians like Maynard Ferguson USA, Charles Mariyano USA, Chris Hinze of Holland.